OAK Community Update - December 2025

 Being optimistic, how soon do you think it will be before The Oxford reopens?

-If all goes according to our current plans and we have no unforeseen delays, we hope to open in late spring 2027, though this very much depends on whether the renovation programme proceeds according to plan!
+If all goes according to our current plans and we have no unforeseen delays, we hope to open in late spring/early summer 2027, though this very much depends on whether the renovation programme proceeds according to plan!
 We’ll keep the community updated if we do meet any delays.
 It’s worth noting that Heritage Fund projects usually take 5 or more years; we received our Heritage Fund Development Grant in January 2025 so we’re still in the relatively early stages, but we’re working flat out to advance our plans as fast as we can and reopen The Oxford as soon as possible.